 Most importantly, make contact, don’t avoid it.
 When hearing of a bereavement many people including friends and relatives stay away, so even a two minute call will be appreciated.
-You don’t need a counselling qualification or special training, just a good ear.
-Here are a few tips.
+While extra training in bereavement can help you feel more confident in supporting families, you don’t need a special qualification to follow these tips:

 - Keep it brief.